Refine your search for walks in Vourles

 The Monts du Lyonnais around Saint-Bonnet-le-Froid

-A large loop, close to Lyon, through fields and forests and across the vast grounds of the Château de Saint-Bonnet.
-The Visorando app may be useful on certain sections that have been modified from the original route.
+A large circular route, very close to Lyon, through fields and forests and across the vast grounds of the Château de Saint-Bonnet.
+The Visorando app can be useful on certain sections that have been modified from the original route.